Imjuakinhere/projetc3/README.txt

      processes".
 Why is it difficult to show the benefits of Round Robin scheduling in this case using the current implementation in the machine problem?

+    by making some changed in the concept of FIFO so that we could have a point that a process can maximum stay n time units for the execution. after that it will stay cause it must wait again for its turn.